The Ethics and Politics of Breastfeeding: Power, Pleasure, Poetics

 Consuming Intimacies connects an international group of scholars and artists from a range of disciplines working in the areas of intimacies, care and social reproduction, and body studies.
 We explore how intimacies are “consuming” in that many people care deeply about connecting with and caring for others; yet increasingly, intimate labours and exchanges are commodified and treated as consumer products.
 There are wide inequalities depending on the geographical location, gender, race, and class of those who provide or receive intimate labours, as well as between those whose bodies are commodified and those who can afford to purchase organs, tissues, and fluids.

-This project includes the collaborative art exhibit Spare Parts which explores the illegal global organ trade.
+This project includes the art exhibit Spare Parts, which explores the illegal global organ trade.
+Spare Parts is a collaboration between curator Camille Turner, artist Heather Dewey-Hagborg and medical anthropologist Monir Moniruzzaman, with consultation and technical direction by Jim Ruxton.